jotudela/ft_irc/README.md

 ## 🛠️ Program Specificities and Considerations

-In this project a lot of things :
+In this project, we need to develop a lot of things :
 - Develop an IRC server in C++98.
 - Don't need to develop a client.
 - Don't need to manage server-to-server communication.